Metium2790/Expression-Conversion/README.md

 # Expression-Conversion
-A simple Conversion program to convert any mathmatical expression to POSTFIX,INFIX and PREFIX
+A simple Conversion program to convert any mathematical expression to POSTFIX,INFIX and PREFIX